What Are Renters Looking for in a Property?

 While such properties are more expensive to lease, tenants make a saving as they don’t need to move anything in with them – except their own belongings.
 Everyday items such as a lounge, dining table, chairs, desk and appliances are typically included along with soft furnishings.

-Ms Brown believes as demand for flexible living arrangements continues to grow, furnished rentals could be a growing sector of the market to watch.
+Ms Crampton believes as demand for flexible living arrangements continues to grow, furnished rentals could be a growing sector of the market to watch.

-“It could prove to be a strategic choice for maximising returns and meeting market needs,” she said.
+“It could prove to be a clever choice for investors looking to maximise returns and meet market needs,” she said.

 Talk to your property manager about your individual property and whether they think you will do better with a furnished or unfurnished place.